gaoyuanliang/sequence_embedding_and_similarity/README.md

 ## When my data size is too big

-If you data size is so big that you cannot even convert your json file to npy files, you can
+If you data size is so big that you cannot even convert your json file to npy files, or you cannot send the npy data to the model training.
+My solutino is

-online updating of the similarity model with new batch of data
+1. split the big json file into small files, and conver them to npy files one by  one

+2. load the npy files one by one to fit the model in each epoch, and repeat the epoches

+in this way, in each epoch, the npy files are a load one by one and you will not have the out-of-memory problem.

+Examples of my solution is at

 ## Contact